Real Estate Diversity Initiative (REDI)

-Up to 28 applicants will be accepted, based on completed applications, including 2 letters of reference
+- Up to 28 applicants will be accepted, based on completed applications, including 2 letters of reference

-- 100% attendance is required – You must be able to attend up to two classes each month for 5 and 1/2 months, in addition to many working sessions with your group – classes will be from 2-5pm each Monday.
+- You must be able to attend two classes each month for 5 and 1/2 months, in addition to working sessions with your group – classes will be from 2-5pm each Monday

 - Participants have the opportunity to work on real projects with sites located in the Southmoor neighborhood

 - Participants must complete a program evaluation